vwkd/monarch/README.md

 Here we lift the addition literal `+` into a binary function parser and apply a left fold.
-Similarly we lift the power literal `^` into a binary function parser a apply a right fold since exponentiation associates to the right.
+Similarly we lift the power literal `^` into a binary function parser and apply a right fold since exponentiation associates to the right.
 We also revisit the `natural` parser as a sequence of digits that are combined together by folding a given operator around the digits.